NRO854

 Design with accessibility in mind by incorporating ramps, accessible play structures, and sensory-rich elements to accommodate children of all abilities.

 Natural playgrounds support the holistic development of children, fostering a deep connection with the natural world.
-They promote motor skill development, sensory activities, creativity, learning about nature, and encourage children to engage with the natural environment through play equipment and elements inspired by nature.
+They promote motor skill development, sensory activities, creativity, learning about nature, and encourage children to engage with the natural environment through and elements inspired by nature.

 The selection of materials is crucial as it impacts the safety, durability, and maintenance of the playground.